Skip to main content

 Color Vision Accessibility

-Daintree offers color vision deficiency (CVD) modes to make status indicators and terminal output more distinguishable.
-These are available in Settings > Appearance under the Color Vision section.
+Daintree has color vision deficiency (CVD) modes that make status indicators and terminal output more distinguishable.
+They live in Settings > Appearance under the Color Vision section.

 Three modes are available: